Dropshipping In South Africa: Pros, Cons, And Real-Life Experience

 - Not every AliExpress seller can deliver products to this country

 It’s a fact – but not a problem.

-Some Chinese manufacturers can’t arrange a delivery to South Africa – but, it shouldn’t disappoint or discourage you!
+Some Chinese manufacturers can’t arrange delivery to South Africa – but, it shouldn’t disappoint or discourage you!

 The best thing you can do is filter these sellers out at the very beginning of your AliExpress search.
 To do this, take a look at the top right corner of your AliExpress page.
-There, in the ‘Ship to’ field, your location should be recognised by the system automatically.
+There, in the ‘Ship to’ field, your location should be recognized by the system automatically.

 If the automatically set country is wrong, choose the correct option in the dropdown menu.